opinsys/backbone.sharedcollection/README.md

 }
 ```

-Now all `set` method calls to the models will be propagated to all other
+Now all `set`, `destroy` and `collection.add` method calls will be propagated
-browser instances automatically.
-You don't use the `save` method when the
+to all other browser instances automatically.
-models are in SharedCollection.
-All add, destroy and set calls will be
-automatically saved and synced using ShareJS.

 ```javascript
 model.set({ foo: "bar" });
 model.destroy();
 ```

-If you need to make only local change to your model you can pass `{ local: true
+If you need to make an only local change to your model you can pass `{ local:
-}` as options to `set`.
+true }` as options to `set`.
+Remotes won't receive this change.

 ```javascript
 model.set({ foo: "bar local only" }, { local: true });